EthanKIMHG/EthanKIMHG.github.io/docs/_posts/component_logic_loading_error.md

 **Cons:**
 *   **More Boilerplate (initially):** Might require creating more files or abstracting logic into custom hooks/HOCs.
-*   **Can be Over-engineered for Simple Cases:** For very small, isolated components, the overhead might not be worth it.
+*   **Can be Over-engineered for Simple Cases:** For very small, one-off components, the overhead might not be worth it.

 **Example (React - Separate using a Custom Hook):**